About the Tango Project

 - beyondblue: creates mentally healthy environments and supports people across Australia – whatever their age and wherever they live. beyondblue has a tailored approach for specific groups – including LGBTI people, and a 24 hour/7 days a week hotline: 1300 22 4636.
 Web: here

-Complaint and Advocacy Services
+Legal and Advocacy Services

-Whether or not you decide to share your story with the Tango Project team – there are a number of free and confidential complaints and advocacy services in Victoria that want to hear from LGBTI elders.
+Whether or not you decide to share your story with the Tango Project team – there are a number of free and confidential legal and advocacy services in Victoria that want to hear from LGBTI elders.
 This photo below shows seven of Victoria’s Commissioners preparing dance moves for the New Moves Event for Seniors Festival – they wanted to send a message of support to LGBTI Elders.
 You can click here to watch the short video we produced from the event.

 The importance of the Commissioners reach out to LGBTI elders was highlighted at the ADA Conference in Brisbane in 2017.
 Brian Day OAM was introduced to Aged Care Complaints Commissioner Rae Lamb.
 Brian recognised Rae from the New Moves film; looked her in the eye and said: thanks for the dance.